6063-jl14888/HWFinalProject/README.md

 ## Circuit diagram
 ![image description](./b.jpg)

-**Description of any external data or library that you are planning to use:**
+**Description of any external data or library that you are planning to use**
 - p5.webserial
 - p5.sound

+**Description of any sensor, output component or mechanism that you are planning on using or building** First and foremost, the project can be divided into three main parts: p5.js, Arduino, and the integration of both elements.

+In the p5.js segment, I've implemented text and line effects displayed on the screen.
+For the Arduino part, I've utilized an Arduino board, wires, resistors, seven LEDs, and seven buttons, crucial components that contribute to the core functionality of the project.
+Successful interaction is achieved when these components work in conjunction with the p5.js code.

+In the collaborative section, based on my concept, users can play an instrument using the seven buttons.
+Pressing a button triggers a unique sound, simultaneously lighting up the corresponding LED and initiating a wave effect on the screen.
+Multiple buttons can be pressed simultaneously.
+Releasing the buttons causes the wave effect to gradually fade away.

-**Description of any external data or library that you are planning to use:**
+**Description of any sensor, output component or mechanism that you are planning on using or building**